Valašské Klobouky: History

 The first written mention of Klobouky is from 1341.
 It was part of the Brumov estate.
 In the 14th and 15th centuries, it was an economic centre of the estate.
 The village was promoted to a market town in 1356 and to a town in the 16th century.
-In the 17th century, Vlachs colonized the area and the name of the town changed to Valašské Klobouky.
+In the 17th century, Vlachs colonised the area and the name of the town changed to Valašské Klobouky.

 The village of Lipina was first mentioned in 1407.
 It was joined to Valašské Klobouky in 1976.
 Mirošov was first mentioned in 1460 and was joined to Valašské Klobouky in 1964.
 Smolina was first mentioned in 1503 and was joined to Valašské Klobouky in 1980.

 Transport

 Valašské Klobouky is located on the railway line Vsetín–Bylnice.